wonder-engineering/diy_air_sensor/README.md

 * link enclosure files here
 * testing/assembly instructions in this project.
 * Calibration instructions
-* Fix logging to card - slow down SPI bus?
+* move files to src/ and include/ directories for more tidy repo asj-023yasl;S

 # Gas sensor info